osg-htc/virtual-school-pilot-2020/docs/materials/sw/part4-ex4-docker-build.md

 		# Start with this image as a "base".
 		# It's as if all the commands that created that image were inserted here.
 		# Always use a specific tag like "4.7.12", never "latest"!
+		# The version referenced by "latest" can change, so the build will be
+		# more stable when building from a specific version tag.
 		FROM continuumio/miniconda:4.7.12

 		# Use RUN to execute commands inside the image as it is being built up.